OfficeDev/TrainingContent/ConnectorActionableMsgs/03 Adaptive Cards/Demos/02-CardWithActionAndInput/README.md

 ## Update card and send via email

 1. Open Outlook.
-1. Open the message from Demo 1 with subject **Adaptive card sent from code**.
+1. Open the message from Demo 1
 1. Enter a sample message and select **OK*.
 Outlook will display an error.
 1. Navigate to the ngrok inspector page at `http://localhost:4040`.
 1. Select on the first request in the left column.
 In the right column, select on the link titled **Raw**.